hal9ooo/RefRewiter/README.md

 The bot includes basic error handling to catch potential issues like invalid links or network errors.
 If an error occurs, it will be logged to the console.

+## Database

+The bot uses an SQLite database (`amazon_links.db`) to store and manage the history of processed Amazon links.
+The database provides the following functionalities:

+*   **Deduplication:** The `asin` field is defined as the primary key, ensuring that each Amazon product is only stored once in the database, preventing duplicate entries.
+*   **Data Storage:** The database stores the following information for each Amazon link:
+    *   `asin` (TEXT PRIMARY KEY): The Amazon Standard Identification Number.
+    *   `date` (TEXT): The date the link was processed.
+    *   `original_url` (TEXT): The original Amazon link.
+    *   `modified_url` (TEXT): The modified Amazon link with the updated referral tag and shortened URL.
+*   **Refresh Mechanism:** If an ASIN is already present in the database and its last update date is older than 15 days, the bot will update the `date`, `original_url`, and `modified_url` fields with the current values.
+This ensures that the database contains the most recent information for each Amazon product.

 ## Potential Improvements

 *   **More Robust Link Detection:** Improve the link detection regex to handle a wider variety of Amazon link formats.